 - Dr. Ellen Cohn will co-present a seminar on telepractice at the Council of Academic Programs in Communication Sciences and Disorders meeting, New Orleans, LA on April 22, 2017.
 Her editorship of the International Journal of Telerehabilitation was recognized at the University of Pittsburgh's Founders Day on February 24.

 - Dr. James Coyle will be presenting a seminar entitled, “Dysphagia and Medical Speech-Language Pathology: Where Have We Been, and Where are We Going?” at the California Speech Language and Hearing Association Convention in Los Angeles.

-- HONORS of the Southwestern Pennsylvania Speech-Language Hearing Associsation (SWPSHA) to Dr. Paula Leslie, professor and director of the Doctor of Clinical Science in Medical Speech Language Pathology.
+- HONORS of the Southwestern Pennsylvania Speech-Language Hearing Association (SWPSHA) to Dr. Paula Leslie, professor, and director of the Doctor of Clinical Science in Medical Speech-Language Pathology.
 Her interests include the process of clinical decision making and nontraditional routes to advanced clinical training.
-She publishes and provides continuing education from local to international level on complex clinical decision making, ethics and end of life decisions in vulnerable populations.
+She publishes and provides continuing education from local to international level on complex clinical decision making, ethics, and end of life decisions in vulnerable populations.
 SWPHSA is one of two regional speech-language-hearing associations in the Commonwealth of PA.